Collect Call from Prison

-(with video below) If you ever receive a phone call from your local prison on your house phone and the operator tells you to press 1 to receive a collect call, don’t accept it (unless your buddy is arrested on a regular basis and you know he always calls).
-Many victims accept these collect calls because they don’t know who might be on the other side, assuming is one of their relatives.
+(with video below) If you ever receive a phone call from your local prison and the operator tells you to press 1 to receive a collect call, don’t accept it – unless your buddy is arrested on a regular basis and you know he always calls.
+Many victims accept these collect calls because they don’t know who is on the other side, assuming is one of their relatives.

 Watch the video below to see the sneaky Collection Call Scam, exposed: